So you’re thinking about learning Italian?

 - Find little ways to introduce Italian into your daily routine.
 For example, you could listen to a podcast at breakfast, read a book on your commute, or review vocabulary while you’re waiting for your computer to load.

-- Start small: just as bad habits can be difficult to break, good habits can be difficult to make.
+- Start small: just as bad habits can be difficult to break, good habits take time to make.
 Start with something so easy you can’t say no to, like 5 minutes a day.
 Then add an extra minute each day.
 Built up gradually until you find a length of time that a) slots easily into your daily routine and b) feels like you’re making good progress.

 Find a community

 Science shows that if you work towards a goal as part of a group, you’re more likely to achieve it, compared to if you try going it alone.
 Joining a group of people who are learning Italian helps you learn faster for a couple of reasons:

 - If you study alone, it’s easy to make excuses in your head and slack off.
 Teaming up with others who are learning Italian makes you accountable to other people, which gives you an extra push.